Hall's Pictorial Weekly

-Hall's Pictorial Weekly was an Irish satirical television series broadcast on Raidió Teilifís Éireann from 1971 to 1980.
+Hall's Pictorial Weekly is an Irish satirical television series broadcast on Raidió Teilifís Éireann from 1971 to 1980.
 Regarded as RTÉ's flagship comedy show, it featured satirical sketches on current news stories, politics and popular culture, as well as parody songs, comedy sketches, re-edited videos, cartoons and spoof television formats.
 The show was written, presented and edited by Frank Hall and featured a cast including Frank Kelly and Eamon Morrissey.

 History

 Development

 Hall's Pictorial Weekly had its origins in the daily regional news magazine Newsbeat, which ran between 1964 and 1971.
 The programme was noted for concentrating on colourful characters and off-beat reportage, as well as occasional comedy sketches.
 According to Hall, it occurred to him one day that he would be much more the master of the situation if he simply sat at home and wrote sketches, instead of looking for stories around the country.